Scoutski/scoutski.github.io/_posts/2025-11-03-boss-design.md

 ### Telegraphs

 ![Desktop View](/assets/img/week-1/ffxiv-boss.jpg){: width="790" }
+_A FFXIV raid showing arena warnings on the floor (I don't know which boss this is)._

 In order for a boss fight to feel fair, a player must feel like they have the opportunity to react in a reasonable amount of time and have some sense of what's coming.
 The two main ways that telegraphs are presented are with arena warnings and then wind up animations.